-We have calculated your Council Tax Reduction using the information provided.
+We have calculated your Council Tax Reduction using the information you and the Department for Work and Pensions have provided to us.

 You can view the outcome of your Council Tax Reduction claim, check the details we hold of your circumstances, income and capital etc at www.walsall.gov.uk/ctax via your online council tax account.
 If you haven't already got an account you can set one up.